hbala3/IS147GroupB/README.md

 Group Project Task 3: Use of Docker

 Docker is an application that lets you build, ship, and run containerized applications in lightweight and portable containers.
 Some of the basic uses of Docker are application deployment, development and testing, microservices architecture, and continuous integration.
 Docker makes applications consistent and easy to deploy anywhere.

+Group Project Task 4: Use of Docker and GitHub Action

+Our project uses Docker to create a consistent and portable environment for building and running the application across differet systems.
+GitHub Actions is implemented to help with handling tasks such as testing, building Docker images, and deploying updates when changes are pushed to the repository.
+Overall Docker and GitHub Actions are used to enhance development and deployment efficiency.